onnx/onnx/docs/IR.md

 Version numbers can be used as a simple number, or used to encode semantic versions.
 If using semver, the convention is to use  the two most significant bytes for the major number, the next two bytes for the minor number, and the least significant four bytes for the build/bugfix number.

-Also by convention, the most significant bytes SHOULD be 0 if using simple-number versioning, while semantic versioning must have a non-zero major or the minor version number.
+Also by convention, the four most significant bytes SHOULD be 0 if using simple-number versioning, while semantic versioning must have a non-zero major or the minor version number.

 The valid IR versions is defined by an enumeration, which currently has the following values:
 ```